Updated May 15, 2023

 Instead of manual typing, we can use an Excel fill handle to auto-fill the series of numbers, dates, days, etc.…

 Enable fill handle if you cannot find the fill handle in Excel

 If you do not find a fill handle in Excel, you must do some settings here.
 We can enable the fill handle option (although it is enabled by default, you may disable it by mistake).

 Step 1: Go to File.

 Step 3: Select Advanced.

-Step 4: Make sure that you have to Enable fill handle and cell drag-and-drop option checked.
+Step 4: Ensure you have enabled the fill handle and cell drag-and-drop option checked.

 How to Use Fill Handle in Excel?

-Fill handle in excel is very simple and easy to use.
-Let understand the working of Excel Fill handle by some example.
+Fill handle in Excel is very simple and easy to use.
+Let us understand the working of Excel Fill handle by some examples.

 Assume you want to fill the numbers from 1 to 20 from cell A1 to A20.
 Here are the steps to auto-fill your series of numbers.